What is intellectual disability?

 As part of your child's regular checkups, doctors will ask questions to check that your child is developing as expected.
 If doctors suspect an intellectual disability, they’ll send your child for:

 If your child has intellectual disability, doctors will try to find out what's causing it.
 Doctors may do:

 Urine and blood tests

 Imaging tests of the brain, such as MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more and EEG Electroencephalography (EEG) Brain waves are electrical signals your brain makes.
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more (magnetic resonance imaging) and EEG Electroencephalography (EEG) Brain waves are electrical signals your brain makes.
 Your brain is always making electrical signals, even when you're asleep.
-Certain brain problems such as seizures cause changes in your brain... read more
+Certain brain problems such as seizures cause changes in your brain... read more (electroencephalogram)

 How do doctors treat intellectual disability?